CataCsas/Linux_CLI/README.md

 > [!NOTE]
 > The output remains the same.
 Quotation marks are **optional** in this case, but are used to group a series of characters together.
 This can be useful when passing a string containing certain characters that might otherwise be misinterpreted by the command.

-### Step 2 - Generate output with the expr command
+### Task 2 - Generate output with the expr command

 The ${\textsf{\color{green}expr}}$ command can be used to perform basic mathematical calculations and generate additional output in the Bash shell.